 These whole wheat sweet potato banana muffins are perfect for breakfast or as a healthy snack.
 Smear with butter or drizzle with some quality honey.
 Best served warm!

 Sometimes the stuff you see on here is a result of creativity on my part, inspiration from other amazing resources or just intense cravings.

-These muffins had one sole purpose and that was to get rid of a can of sweet potato puree that had been sitting in my pantry for about 2 years, expired by 5 months.
+These sweet potato banana muffins had one sole purpose and that was to get rid of a can of sweet potato puree that had been sitting in my pantry for about 2 years, expired by 5 months.

 Obviously, I pay very close attention to expiration dates.